eCopy Program for Medical Device Submissions: Frequently Asked Questions

 What is the size limit for eCopies?

-There is no size limit for the overall eCopy.
+There is currently no size limit for the overall eCopy.
 However, an individual PDF must not be more than 50MB or it will fail the loading process.
 Make sure you look at the size of each PDF burned on your CD, DVD, or flash drive to determine if it exceeds the 50MB size.

 Why and how should I use the eSubmitter-eCopies tool?